openmas-ai/openmas/docs/guides/mcp_developer_guide.md

-# MCP v1.6 Developer Guide (OpenMAS Integration)
+# MCP v1.7.1 Developer Guide (OpenMAS Integration)

-**Version:** 1.0 (Based on `mcp` Python SDK v1.6.0)
+**Version:** 2.0 (Based on `mcp` Python SDK v1.7.1)

 ## 1. Introduction

 **MCP stands for Model Context Protocol.** Developed by Anthropic, it provides a standardized interface for AI models and services to communicate, enabling features like tool use, resource sharing, and prompting across different transport layers.

-**Goal:** This document serves as the definitive guide for developers working with MCP (specifically `mcp` Python SDK v1.6.0 and `FastMCP`) within the OpenMAS framework.
+**Goal:** This document serves as the definitive guide for developers working with MCP (specifically `mcp` Python SDK v1.7.1) within the OpenMAS framework.
 It outlines best practices, setup instructions, server/client implementation patterns, testing strategies, and solutions to common issues encountered during integration.

 **Target Audience:** Developers building or integrating MCP-based agents, tools, or communication components in OpenMAS.